galaxyproject/galaxy-hub/content/events/2023-05-training-Fair-Ease/index.md

 subsites: [all]
 ---

-First steps for the Fair-Ease partners on Galaxy with a training session on both the user and the developpement side of the platform.
+First steps for the EOSC FAIR-Ease partners on Galaxy with a training session on both the user and the tool developpement side of the platform.